citp/privacy-policy-historical/a/an/anz/anz.com.md

 Third Party websites should contain their own privacy statements and those third parties are responsible for their own privacy practices.

-ANZ uses Doubleclick International Asia BV to deliver its online advertising where ANZ banner advertisements are placed on Third Party websites ("Advertising Company").
+ANZ uses Doubleclick International Asia BV to deliver its online advertising where ANZ banner advertisements are placed on Third Party websites ('Advertising Company').

-When you view an ANZ advertisement on a Third Party website, the Advertising Company uses "cookies" and in some cases "web beacons" to collect information such as:
+When you view an ANZ advertisement on a Third Party website, the advertising company uses 'cookies' and in some cases 'web beacons' to collect information such as:

-  * the server your computer is logged onto;
+  * The server your computer is logged onto.
-  * your browser type; and
+  * Your browser type.
-  * the date and time of your visit,
+  * The date and time of your visit.

-and to track the performance of their marketing efforts.
-When you access the ANZ website after viewing an ANZ advertisement on a Third Party website, the Advertising Company collects information on how you utilise the ANZ website (eg which pages you view) and whether you complete an online application.
+  * The performance of their marketing efforts.

+When you access the ANZ website after viewing an ANZ advertisement on a Third Party website, the advertising company collects information on how you utilise the ANZ website (eg which pages you view) and whether you complete an online application.

 In addition, ANZ also uses the following companies to collect information on how you utilise the ANZ website:

-  * RedSheriff Limited
+  * Nielsen//NetRatings
   * Memetrics Pty Ltd

-("Tracking Companies").
-These Tracking Companies also use cookies to collect information similar to that collected by the Advertising Company.
+('tracking companies').
+These tracking companies also use cookies to collect information similar to that collected by the advertising company.

-The Advertising Company and Tracking Companies ("Companies") use that information to perform statistical analyses of aggregate user behaviour, but those analyses are not based on personal information.
+The advertising company and tracking companies ('companies') use that information to perform statistical analyses of aggregate user behaviour, but those analyses are not based on personal information.
 ANZ uses those analyses to measure advertising effectiveness and relative consumer interest in the various areas of the ANZ website.
 As a general rule, no personal information is collected by the Companies in this process.
-If, however, any personal information is incorporated in information that the Companies automatically collect, these Companies are required under their arrangements with ANZ to maintain the privacy and confidentiality of that personal information.
+If, however, any automatically collected, these companies are required under their arrangements with ANZ to maintain the privacy and confidentiality of that personal information.

 We may disclose the information collected by a Company, in an aggregate form only, to third parties including advertisers or potential advertisers.

 You can opt-out of DoubleClick cookies.
-This opt-out is applicable to DoubleClick tracking your current browser throughout DoubleClick’s network of websites, including the ANZ website.
+This opt-out is applicable to DoubleClick tracking your current browser throughout DoubleClick's network of websites, including the ANZ website.

-You can find out further information in relation to RedSheriff, the RedSheriff auditing system, and RedSheriff’s privacy policy by visiting the RedSheriff website.
+Find out more about Nielsen//NetRatings.

 You can access the Privacy Statements from the Companies here:

-  * RedSheriff
+  * Nielsen//NetRatings
   * Memetrics